A Bit of History

 With all that growth, we needed to find more room, and after the staff of Expo '74, Spokane's World's Fair, cleared out, we bought their headquarters building at 601 W Mallon.

-The folks at Spokane Federal like their jobs and tend to stick around for a while, so we've only had four top executives in our entire history.
+The folks at Spokane Federal like their jobs and tend to stick around for a while, so we've only had five top executives in our entire history.
 Ethel Bookman was the first paid manager, followed by Don Hitzel.
 He supervised Spokane Federal until 1976 when Byron Edgett took over.
 Byron retired at the end of 2007 after 32 years of service to Spokane Federal.
-Susan Blain became President/CEO in January of 2008.
+Susan Blain became President/CEO in January of 2008, and in June 2018, she retired after 37 years of service to the Credit Union and Charlotte Nemec was appointed as President/CEO.

 While the Credit Union may have started out on a shoestring, with just a few hundred dollars and only seven dedicated people, we've managed to grow to the point where today we're roughly 12,000 members strong with around $150 million in assets.